create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: "Drag and Drop", DragBegin, DragOver

-Triggered on a received widget when a mouse with a DND moves within the widget.
-Input data are same as on DragBegin, and output data are to be stored in hashref ANSWER, if any.
+Triggered on the received widget during the DND session.
+The event is sent repeatedly while the user drags the mouse pointer over the widget.
+The input data are same as in DragBegin, and output data are to be stored in hashref ANSWER, if any.
 The following answers can be stored:

 Is pre-set to 1.
-If changed to 0, a signal will be send to the sender that a drop action cannot happen with the input provided.
+If the event handler changes it to 0, a response will be sent to the sender that a drop action cannot happen with the input or location provided.

 A dnd:: constant (not a combination) to be returned to the sender with the action the receiver is ready to accept, if any.

-If set, instructs the sender not to repeat DragOver events that contains same input data, while the mouse pointer is within these geometrical limits.
+If set, instructs the sender not to repeat DragOver events that contain the same input data, while the mouse pointer is within these geometrical limits.

-Triggered on a sender DND widget when there was detected a change in mouse or modifier buttons, or the user pressed Escape key to cancel the DND session.
-The combination of mouse and modifier buttons is stored in MOD integer, together with a special km::Escape constant for the Escape key.
+Triggered on a sender DND widget when there was detected a change in the mouse or modifier buttons, or the user pressed the Escape key to cancel the DND session.
+The combination of the mouse and modifier buttons is stored in the MOD integer parameter.
+The km::Escape bit is set if the Escape key is pressed.

-Note: This action will only forward the change to the receiver on X11, but it is advised to implement it anyway for portability.
+Note: This action will only forward the change to the receiver on X11, but it is advised to implement it anyway for the sake of portability.

-COUNTERPART is the Prima DND receiver widget, if within the same program.
+COUNTERPART is the Prima DND receiver widget, if the session is initiated within the same program.

 See also: "Drag and Drop", DragResponse

-Triggered on a sender DND widget when there was detected a change in mouse or modifier buttons, or the mouse was moved from one DND target to another.
-The sender event is then presented with the new input, collected from interaction with the new target; there, ALLOW is set to a boolean value whether the sender is allowed to drop data, and ACTION is a dnd:: constant with the action the receiver has agreed to accept, if any.
+Triggered on the sender DND widget when there was detected a change in the mouse or modifier buttons, or when the mouse was moved from one DND target to another.
+The sender event handler is then presented with the new input, collected from the interaction with the new target.
+There, the ALLOW integer parameter is set to a boolean value that shows whether the sender is allowed to drop data or not.
+The ACTION is the dnd:: constant with the action the receiver has earlier agreed to accept, if any.

-If the drag and drop session was told not to update mouse pointers on such event, the handle should update the pointer in this callback.
-It is not needed though to save and restore mouse pointers before and after the DND session.
+If the DND session was started without the option to update mouse pointers on this event, the event handler should update the pointer itself.
+It is not needed though to save and restore the mouse pointers before and after the DND session, the begin_drag method manages this.

 See also: Disable, enabled, responsive

-Called when a widget receives the input focus.
+Called when the widget receives the input focus.

 See also: Leave, focused, selected

-Called when a widget font is changed either by direct property change or by the system.
+Called when the widget font is changed either by the direct property change call or by the system.

 See also: font, ColorChanged